simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-penetration-testing-in-cybersecurity/index.en.md

 ## Essential Tools for Penetration Testing

-To conduct effective penetration testing, professionals utilize a range of tools that assist in identifying vulnerabilities and executing simulated attacks.
+To conduct effective penetration testing, professionals use a range of tools that assist in identifying vulnerabilities and executing simulated attacks.
 Some commonly used tools include:

 1. [**Metasploit**](https://www.metasploit.com/): Metasploit is an open-source penetration testing framework that provides a comprehensive suite of tools for testing vulnerabilities and executing exploits.